corenova/kos/docs/usage.md

 ```
 $ kos
 kos>
-load       load/path  process    program    prompt     reactor    read       require    show       .info      .help      .quit
+load       load/path  process    program    prompt     reactor
+read       require    show       .info      .help      .quit
 ```
 The above output is generated when you press `<TAB>` for auto-completion after entering the `kos` interactive shell.

-Usually, the first **data token** you supply into the **KOS** runtime instance is the `load` token, which is used to *load* additional reactors into itself from the local filesystem.
+The first **data token** you typically supply into the **KOS** runtime instance is the `load` token in order to *load* additional reactors into itself from the local filesystem.

 ### Loading Reactors